スタスタAppsの英検要約予想問題は、準2級プラスの要約対策に向けた20題をまとめた無料ページです。 本番形式の語数条件を確認しながら、そのままAI採点へ進めます。

 Question 9

-Many families try to save electricity to reduce costs and protect the environment.
+Many families try to save electricity at home.
 They turn off lights, use efficient appliances, and set air conditioners to moderate temperatures.
-Some families use solar panels or fans to save more energy.
-These actions can lower bills and reduce carbon emissions.
+Some families also use fans or solar panels.

 Question 10